 Based on submissions received, an update was completed of the detailed analysis (evaluation matrix) for these four (4) areas.
-The result of this updated analysis concluded that Area 1 - revised ("Sonnenburg Lands") 14.9 ha, Area 2 ("Houchaimi Lands") 21.9 ha, and Area 3A ("Henry Lands") 25.1 ha should be considered for urban expansion.
-These areas represent approximately 61.9 hectares of land.
-It is therefore recommended that Area 4 ("Mill Run Extension") 8.9 ha also be considered for urban expansion.
-As described above, OPA 26 (430 Ottawa St.) is under appeal and therefore should not be considered as 'designated and available'.
+The result of this updated analysis concluded that Area 1 - revised ("Sonnenburg Lands") 17 ha, Area 2 ("Houchaimi Lands") 21.9 ha, and Area 3A ("Henry Lands") 25.1 ha should be considered for urban expansion.
+These areas represent approximately 64 hectares of land.

+In addition, it is recommended that Area 4 ("Mill Run Extension") 8.9 ha also be considered for urban expansion.
+As described above, OPA 26 is under appeal and therefore should not be considered as 'designated and available'.
 Furthermore, as described above, if the analysis was based of a 20-year projection, this which would represent a demand for an additional 16.5 hectares of lands.
-Therefore, it is appropriate to include Area 4 lands to Almonte's Settlement Area at this time resulting in approximately 70.8 hectares of expansion lands.
+Therefore, it is appropriate to include Area 4 lands to Almonte's Settlement Area at this time resulting in approximately 72.9 hectares of expansion lands.